-- (a) A candidate's status shall be determined after aggregating semester 1 and 2 examination results. - (b) A candidate who attains annual CGPA equivalent to pass at least 2.0, shall not be allowed to progress to the higher NTA level provided he/she has failed Continuous assessment in one or more modules at the respective NTA level. - (c) A candidate shall be allowed to progress to the next year/level provided he/she has an annual GPA equivalent to pass (2.0). - 57 (d) A candidate who has failed some modules/courses but attains a Cumulative annual GPA (CGPA) which is equivalent to at least 2.0 shall be required to sit for supplementary examination in the failed modules/ course. - (e) A candidate shall be allowed to progress to the second semester of any year of study if he/she has completed all coursework for the modules examined in the semester 1 of that year of study, has a GPA of 2.0. - (f) No candidate shall be allowed to proceed from one level/year of study to another unless he/she has completed and passed all modules examined in the preceding level/year of study.
+- (a) A candidate's status shall be determined after aggregating semester 1 and 2 examination results. - (b) A candidate who attains annual CGPA equivalent to pass at least 2.0, shall not be allowed to progress to the higher NTA level provided he/she has failed Continuous assessment in one or more modules at the respective NTA level. - (c) A candidate shall be allowed to progress to the next year/level provided he/she has an annual GPA equivalent to pass (2.0). - (d) A candidate who has failed some modules/ courses but attains a Cumulative annual GPA (CGPA) which is equivalent to at least 2.0 shall be required to sit for supplementary examination in the failed modules/course. - (e) A candidate shall be allowed to progress to the second semester of any year of study if he/she has completed all coursework for the modules examined in the semester 1 of that year of study, has a GPA of 2.0.